Bonnet macaque

 The bonnet macaque (Macaca radiata), also known as zati, is a species of macaque endemic to southern India.
 Its distribution is limited by the Indian Ocean on three sides and the Godavari and Tapti rivers, along with that of the rhesus macaque, its related competitor to the north.
 Land use changes in the last few decades have resulted in changes in its distribution boundaries with the rhesus macaque, raising concern for its conservation status in the wild.

 The bonnet macaque is diurnal, arboreal, and terrestrial.
-Males have a head-body length of 51.5–60 cm with a 51-69 cm tail while females are 34.5–52.5 cm with a 48–63.5 cm tail.
-Males weigh 5.4–11.6 kg and females 2.9–5.5 kg.
 It can live up to 35 years in captivity.

-The bonnet macaque feeds on fruits, nuts, seeds, flowers, invertebrates, and cereals.
+The bonnet macaque feeds on fruits, true nuts, seeds (culinary "nuts"), flowers, invertebrates and cereals.
 In southern India, this macaque has a commensal interaction with humans, feeding on food given by humans and raiding farms and houses.

+Etymology

+The name "bonnet macaque" has been derived from the species unique and distinctive head pattern.
+This pattern of hair growth radiates from the center of its crown, creating a visual resemblance of a "bonnet" or a "cap" on the head of the species.

 Taxonomy

-Two subspecies of bonnet macaques have been identified:
+Two subspecies of the bonnet macaque have been identified: